 It has been about a month since the last earnings report for Genuine Parts (GPC).
-Shares have added about 6% in that time frame, outperforming the S&P 500.
+Shares have added about 0.2% in that time frame, underperforming the S&P 500.

-The Industrial Parts segment’s net sales rose 9.8% from the year-ago quarter to $1,732.8 million, aided by buyout benefits.
-The segment’s comps growth was 0.9%.
-Resultantly, operating profit increased to $137.5 million from $119.2 million in the year-ago quarter.
+The Industrial Parts segment’s net sales dropped 18.6% from the year-ago quarter to $1,409.7 million.
+The segment’s comparable sales declined 9.2% during the reported period.
+Resultantly, operating profit fell to $125.6 million from the year-earlier quarter’s $137.5 million.

 How Have Estimates Been Moving Since Then?

-At this time, Genuine Parts has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Genuine Parts has a great Growth Score of A, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report